 How are WQA-PAC contributions determined?

 The WQA-PAC is governed by a PAC Board that meets throughout the year to determine the greatest opportunities for WQA-PAC engagement and support.
-To find out more about the WQA-PAC and the participation guidelines, log in with your membership login here or contact Jeremy Pollack, WQA Government Affairs Director, at email@example.com (630) 505-0609.
+To find out more about the WQA-PAC and the participation guidelines, contact our Government Affairs team at [email protected] or (630) 505-0609.